HeRAMS-WHO/herams-i18n/docs/index.rst

 View a Project
 ==============

 This chapter provides an introduction to real-time analytics available in the HeRAMS platform.
 For each project, a high level overview on key indicators such as the number of health facilities assessed, overall functionality and service availability is available.
-Interactive dashboards provide additional insights into individual projects and empower users to rapidly produce indepth alayses for specific areas and indicators of interest.
+Interactive dashboards provide additional insights into individual projects and empower users to rapidly produce in-depth anlayses for specific areas and indicators of interest.

 Project Overview